rm511130/PCF4CAS/README.md

 redis-slave    ClusterIP      10.100.200.214   <none>        6379/TCP       92s```
 ```

-The `pending` service would normally require us to create an AWS ELB (Elastic Load Balancer), but since our Ubuntu VM belongs to the 10.0.0.0/8 CIDR, and given that we know the Worker Node IP Addresses (i.e. `10.0.10.5`,`10.0.8.7`,`10.0.9.5`) of the cluster `pks_managers_cluster`, we can use `links` to validate that our GuestBook App is running.
+The `pending` service would normally require us to create an AWS ELB (Elastic Load Balancer), but since our Ubuntu VM belongs to the 10.0.0.0/8 CIDR, and given that we know the Worker Node IP Addresses (i.e. `10.0.10.5`,`10.0.8.7`,`10.0.9.5`) of the cluster `pks_managers_cluster`, we can use `links` to validate that our Guestbook App is running.
 Using `port 30075` (i.e. the port number you obtained from your `LoadBalancer` line in the output shown above), try to connect:

 ```